 Learning Curve | More powerful, but steeper learning curve | Requires onboarding time compared to Asana’s more immediate UI |

-Teamwork is a project management platform purpose-built for client work, making it a standout Asana alternative for marketing agencies and in-house teams managing multiple stakeholders.
+Teamwork is a project management platform purpose-built for client work, making it a standout Asana alternative for marketing agencies managing multiple stakeholders.

 Unlike Asana, which tries to cater broadly across industries, Teamwork understands the nuances of marketing workflows, client reporting, and deadline-heavy campaigns.

-- Teamwork was built for agencies, so it includes features like client-specific workspaces, permission controls, and collaboration options that don’t require paid seats
+- Teamwork was built for agencies, so it includes features like client-specific workspaces and permission controls

 - Track how much time is spent on campaign creation, content development, or ad management